How Threadkeeper Protects Your Privacy

 4. AI Processing

 Here's where your entry transforms from raw transcript into a Clarified Summary.
-A Lambda function reads your transcript and sends it to Amazon Bedrock, where Anthropic's Claude models:
+A Lambda function reads your transcript and sends it to AWS Bedrock, where Anthropic's Claude models:

 5. Keeper Analysis